Overview

 Practical Information

-Getting there – Leenane is 40 minutes from Clifden and 40 minutes from Louisburgh via the N59.
-Bus Éireann route 423 runs every two hours from Westport (connecting with Dublin trains) to Leenane, then on to Letterfrack and Clifden.
-A private car is the most flexible option for exploring the surrounding area.
+Getting there – Leenane sits on the N59, roughly 40 minutes from Clifden and 40 minutes from Louisburgh.
+Bus Éireann route 423 runs approximately every two hours from Westport (where it connects with Dublin trains) to Leenane, continuing on to Letterfrack and Clifden.
+The bus stop is located at the N59/R336 junction.
+A private car remains the most flexible option for exploring the surrounding valleys and coastal roads.

 Opening hours (selected attractions)